MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-java-liberty-app.md

 description: Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) on Azure Stack HCI cluster.
 author: v-susbo
 ms.author: mmcspirt
-ms.service: container-service
 ms.topic: conceptual
 ms.date: 05/19/2021
 keywords: java, jakartaee, javaee, microprofile, open-liberty, websphere-liberty, aks-hci, kubernetes
 ---

-# Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service on Azure Stack HCI cluster
+# Deploy a Java application with Open Liberty or WebSphere Liberty on an AKS on Azure Stack HCI cluster

 This article demonstrates how to:
 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.